Mixture of Link Predictors on Graphs: Related Work

 \subsection{Link Prediction}

 Link prediction aims to predict unseen links in a graph.
-Two main classes of methods exist for this task: heuristic and GNN-Based methods.
+There are mainly three classes of methods for the link prediction task.
 An overview of each is given below.

 {\bf Heuristic Methods}: Heuristic methods have been traditionally used for link prediction.
 They attempt to explicitly model the pairwise information between a node pair via hand-crafted measures.
-Several classes of heuristic exist for link prediction~\cite{mao2023revisiting} including: local structural proximity, global structural proximity, and feature proximity. {\it Local Structural Proximity} (LSP): These method extract the information in the local neighborhood of a node pair.
+Several classes of heuristics exist for link prediction~\cite{mao2023revisiting} including: local structural proximity, global structural proximity, and feature proximity. {\it Local Structural Proximity} (LSP): These method extract the information in the local neighborhood of a node pair.
 Common Neighbors (CN)~\cite{newman2001clustering}, Adamic-Adar (AA)~\cite{adamic2003aa}, and Resource Allocation~\cite{zhou2009ra} are popular measures that consider the number of shared 1-hop neighbors between the node pair. {\it Global Structural Proximity} (GSP): These methods attempt to model the interaction of a node pair by extracting the global graph information.
 The Shortest Path Distance assumes that a shorter distance between nodes results in a higher likelihood of them connecting.
-Both Katz Index~\cite{katz1953new} and Personalized Pagerank (PPR)~\cite{wang2020personalized} considers the number of paths connecting both nodes of disparate length, giving a higher weight to those short paths. {\it Feature Proximity} (FP): FP measures the similarity of the node features for both nodes in the pair, positing that nodes with similar features are likelier to form edges.
-Previous work~\cite{mao2023revisiting} has used the cosine similarity to measure the proximity of the node features.
+Both Katz Index~\cite{katz1953new} and Personalized Pagerank (PPR)~\cite{wang2020personalized} consider the paths of disparate length that connect both nodes, giving a higher weight to those shorter paths. {\it Feature Proximity} (FP): FP measures the similarity of the node features for both nodes in the pair, positing that nodes with similar features are more likely to form edges.
+Previous work~\cite{tang2013exploiting, zhao2017leveraging} has derived heuristics algorithms to measure the feature proximity.